owulveryck/owulveryck.github.io/content/post/knative-part1.md

 [Connascence](https://en.wikipedia.org/wiki/Connascence) is such a metric to measure complexity (mainly in object-oriented paradigm).

 The goal of this tool is to evaluate a level in the code.
-Then the developper can apply any technique to reduce the connascence level, from the most dangerous (Connascence of identity) to the less dangerous (Connascence of name).
+Then the developer can apply any technique to reduce the connascence level, from the most dangerous (Connascence of identity) to the less dangerous (Connascence of name).
 See the [Wikipedia page](https://en.wikipedia.org/wiki/Connascence) for the complete list and classification.

-Let's now consider AI based application where the business logic is using compute libraries with a lifecycle that is independent of the development language.
+Let's now consider AI-based applications where the business logic is using compute libraries with a lifecycle that is independent of the development language.

 ## AI application